Mission-Aligned Learning-Informed Control of Autonomous Systems: Formulation and Foundations: Safe RL with Model Predictive Control

-where $f$ is a discretized differential equation (there are variants with implicit integrators as well, we simplify for presentation), and $c$ are constraints.
-There are control $u$ and state $x$ variables and $\mathcal{C}^u$ is some simple (e.g. bounds) constraint set

-With MPC, one solves this problem, applies the first control, lets the system evolve, measures the state again, and solves a new OCP with the horizon shifted one step forward.
+With MPC, one solves the discretized nonlinear optimization problem defining an approximation of the near future system behavior, applies the first control, lets the system evolve, measures the state again, and solves a new OCP with the horizon shifted one step forward.
 Note two important distinctions from RL: 1) the lack of uncertain quantities or random variables in the model, and 2) the presence of functions defining constraints.
 These constraints can enforce safety, e.g., by indicating the geometry of the environment as far the presence of objects an agent can collide with.

 MPC provides a policy by solving an OCP at each discrete time instant based on the current system state $s$, on a finite receding horizon.
 The MPC problem can be cast as,

 where $T$ is the prediction horizon, $F$ is the stage cost, $V_T$ is the terminal cost, $f$ is the dynamics and $h$ is the inequality constraint.
 Problem \ref{eq:MPC0} produces a complete profile of control inputs $u^\star = \{u_0^\star,\ldots, u_{N-1}^\star\}$ and corresponding state predictions $x^\star= \{x_0^\star,\ldots, x_{N}^\star\}$.
 However, only the first element $u_0^\star$ of the input sequence $u^\star$ is applied to the system \cite{MPCbook}.
 At the next physical sampling time, a new state $s$ is received, and problem \ref{eq:MPC0} is solved again, producing a new $u^\star$ and a new $u_0^\star$.
 MPC (\ref{eq:MPC0}) hence yields a policy